TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 ### Modify License tab

 This tab contains the main functions.
-Make sure to use this tabe to change and / or reset license types for products.
+Make sure to use this tab to change and / or reset license types for products.

 ![modify license tab](resources/2023-03-22-10-11-45.png)

 #### Search Product

-The search function looks for what is input in the search field.
+The search function looks what the input is.
 There is a small delay until the search function runs.
 This keeps the search field responsive.

 ![search box](resources/2023-03-22-10-15-42.png)

-Make sure to select a release version, before search.
+Make sure to select a release version, before searching.

 #### Select Product